jhargett1/aws-bootcamp-cruddur-2023/journal/week10.md

-# Week 10 — CloudFormation Part 1
+# Week 10-11 — CloudFormation

 We started off CloudFormation with a guest instructor Rohini Gaonkar, an AWS Sr. Dev Advocate leading instruction along with Andrew.
 We walked through setting up a basic CloudFormation template deploying an ECS Cluster.
 We also created a `deploy` script that deployed the cluster, along with a new S3 bucket named `jh-cfn-artifacts`.
 In addition to this, we add a task to our `.gitpod.yml` file to install `cfn-lint`.
 Per ChatGPT, "`cfn-lint` is a tool used for linting CloudFormation templates, which checks for syntactical errors, best practices, and adherence to standards.
 It ensures the correctness and quality of the CloudFormation template."